 Yes, garage door insulation helps by adding an extra layer of protection and durability to your garage door, while also helping maintain temperature differences and improve your home’s energy efficiency.
-Whether facing the extreme summer heat of Phoenix or Las Vegas or the bitter cold winters of Detroit or Milwaukee, regulating the temperature of your garage can be challenging.
+Whether getting garage door insulation in Phoenix when facing the extreme summer heat of Phoenix or Las Vegas or the bitter cold winters of Detroit or Milwaukee, regulating the temperature of your garage can be challenging.

 Does Insulating a Garage Make a Difference in Temperature?

 Yes, insulating a garage door can make a significant difference by acting as a barrier between the outside and inside temperatures.
 Insulating your garage door can keep your garage 10-14 degrees warmer in the winter, and 22-26 degrees cooler in the summer.

 The goal of insulating your garage door is to slow the transfer of heat.
 In the winter, this means slowing the speed at which heat escapes your garage, and, in the summer, it’s a matter of preventing the heat from entering.